matroid/dlwithtf/README.md

-# Deep Learning with TensorFlow Companion Code
+# TensorFlow for Deep Learning Companion Code
 Referenced throughout the book.